Lam Sơn uprising: Impact

 The first page of the Bình Ngô đại cáo—the second "Declaration of independence" of the Viet people—was transcribed in Bùi Huy Bích's Hoàng Việt văn tuyển, published in 1825.

 The Ming invasion was not just a military conflict, but also involved a comprehensive colonization plan.
 This included the imposition of a Chinese-style education system, the organization of Chinese-language civil examinations, and the migration of northern settlers to change the demographic structure.
 The Lam Sơn uprising completely transformed the situation.
 This movement emerged from the mountainous regions, which were less influenced by Han culture.
 Not only did they resist the Ming, but they also opposed pro-Ming factions in the lowlands, particularly the deeply Sinicized elite class.
-After achieving victory, the Lê dynasty, under the leadership of Lê Lợi, implemented policies aimed at establishing an independent political and cultural foundation.

 In the Bình Ngô đại cáo, Nguyễn Trãi proclaimed Đại Việt to be a "domain of manifest civility" (văn hiến chi bang), (Note: "Domain of Manifest Civility" (Văn hiến chi bang) is a Sino-Vietnamese phrase meaning "a nation with a long-standing tradition of culture and scholarship".
 This term is often used to describe a country with a developed culture, a tradition of academic learning, and a long history of cultural, ethical, and intellectual achievements.
 In the context of the Bình Ngô đại cáo, Nguyễn Trãi used this phrase to affirm Đại Việt as an independent civilization, possessing a rich cultural heritage and being not inferior to China, thereby refuting the Ming dynasty's legitimacy in ruling Đại Việt.) an independent cultural entity that had existed since antiquity with clearly defined territories and its own "mountains, rivers, and borders".
 This declaration served not only to reject the Ming dynasty's claims of legitimacy over Đại Việt's territory but also represented a direct challenge to Chinese imperial ideology, asserting that the Lê dynasty constituted an independent and legitimate "realm under heaven" (thiên hạ), equal in status to the northern court and neither subordinate nor beholden to it.
 According to historian Kathlene Baldanza, the Lam Sơn uprising's victory not only ended the Ming's colonial threat but also forged a new worldview for the Viet people.
 From the Viets perspective, Đại Việt was the "Southern Kingdom" (Nam Quốc), where a Southern emperor ruled with his own distinct Mandate of Heaven, while simultaneously acknowledging the parallel existence of both Northern and Southern emperors.
 In contrast, the Ming dynasty refused to recognize the independent authority of Đại Việt's emperor, viewing China as the sole center of the "realm under heaven" and maintaining that "one sky cannot have two suns".
 This fundamental divergence in perspectives established a unique Vietnam-China relationship model that preserved Vietnam's autonomy and self-determination.
 While participating in the tributary diplomatic system, the Viets steadfastly maintained their cultural identity and sovereign authority, positioning themselves as co-inheritors of ancient Huaxia civilization while remaining politically independent.